Creative Cloud products are permitted(*) in virtualized environments.

 Adobe Acrobat DC supports virtual environments.
 For more information, see Acrobat DC Virtualized Deployments.

 Named user deployments do not use serial numbers for licensing: the end user simply “activates” the software by signing in.
 Named user deployment works on dedicated virtual desktops (also known as VMs) because this is similar to deploying on a local machine.
-All usage of the product must conform to End User License Agreement.

 Users can sign in with to activate the software.
 For more information, see Named user deployments.